 Aside from that, the cross collar choke is possible from numerous positions, including the mount, closed guard, side control, etc.

 Nevertheless, the mount position is often the most effective if you like to perform this choke method as quickly and effectively as possible,

 That is to say, if you find yourself in a good position as the mount, don’t be afraid to go for the cross choke!
 Therefore, your opponent will be forced to give up since this is a devastating choke that comes under the category of blood in Brazilian jiu-jitsu.

-Did you know that you can execute the cross choke from a variety of different positions?
+Recommended: Did you know you can execute the cross-choke from various positions?
 I’ve published a thorough instructional post on this choke submission, which you can find here.

 Bow And Arrow Choke

-Additionally, the bow and arrow choke is available from multiple postures, such as the back mount, turtle, and so on.
-On the other hand, the back mount is the most effective posture for executing this choke technique efficiently and adequately.
+The bow and arrow choke is also available from multiple postures, such as the back mount, turtle, etc. On the other hand, the back mount is the most effective posture for executing this choke technique efficiently and adequately.

-Did you know that you can perform the bow and arrow choke from several positions?
-If you’re interested to learn more, I’ve written a detailed instructional tutorial on how to properly set up this collar choke submission, which you can find here.
+Related: Did you know you can perform the bow and arrow choke from several positions?
+If you’re interested in learning more, I’ve written a detailed instructional tutorial on properly setting up this collar choke submission, which you can find here.

 Paper Cutter Choke